Mana Rouholamini – being | née | être | born (installation view), photo: David Barbour

 A public gallery is a forum for the exploration of diverse ideas.
 The City of Ottawa exhibits artwork in all media that are of interest and importance to the community, that foster a sense of who we are, and that reflect current artistic practices.
 These exhibitions are presented in the public domain allowing for an appreciation, understanding and interpretation of our past and present through gallery programming.

 The City of Ottawa supports cultural activity that is inclusive of Ottawa's equity-deserving communities, including people from diverse ancestries, abilities, ages, countries of origin, cultures, genders, incomes, languages, races and sexual identities.
 The City of Ottawa recognizes the Algonquin Anishinabe Nation as Ottawa’s Indigenous Host Nation.
 The City of Ottawa is committed to supporting cultural activities that respond to the Calls to Action put forward in the Truth and Reconciliation Commission Report.
-Applications from First Nations, Inuit and Métis artists and curators are welcome and encouraged.
+Applications from Algonquin Anishinabe Host Nation, First Nations, Inuit and Métis artists and curators are welcome and encouraged.
 The City of Ottawa recognizes both official languages as having the same rights, status and privileges.

 • Please contact us for an architectural drawing of Corridor 45|75.